Buff Brides Weight Loss Success: Natalie’s 9-Pound Journey

 Natalie’s Fitness Goals

-Natalie Thomas, 5’6” and starting at 127 pounds, aimed to lose 5-10 pounds and tone up, as shared in the Us Weekly article.
+The participant, 5’6” and starting at 127 pounds, aimed to lose 5–10 pounds and tone up, as documented at the time.
 Her work with Sue Fleming on the Buff Brides program led to a 9-pound weight loss, focusing on sustainable change beyond just fitting into her dress.
-Natalie’s relatable story—feeling lethargic from extra pounds and poor diet choices like pizza—highlights the program’s emphasis on healthy, long-term fitness for brides.
-Learn more about her experience in Natalie’s Bridal Fitness Journey.
+Her relatable story—feeling lethargic from extra pounds and poor diet choices—highlights the program’s emphasis on healthy, long-term fitness for brides.
+Learn more about her experience in Bridal Fitness Journey.

 Functional Training Core